 What we do

 The past few years have seen a fundamental shift in central banks’ behaviour with respect to gold.
-Emerging market central banks have increased their official gold purchasing, while European banks have slowed sales under the third Central Bank Gold Agreement (CBGA3).
-In total, central banks bought a net 588 tonnes of gold in 2014, according to Thomson Reuters GFMS, the highest purchase volume since 1964.
+Emerging market central banks have increased their official gold purchasing, while European banks have slowed sales under the third and fourth Central Bank Gold Agreements (CBGA3 and CBGA4).
+In total, central banks bought a net 567 tonnes of gold in 2015.

 The World Gold Council’s Reserve Asset Management programme caters exclusively for reserve asset managers and government officials around the world.
 We provide authoritative research, education and training on the gold market to help navigate these changes and make informed decisions about using gold to meet reserve management objectives.

-The next Executive Programme in Gold Reserves Management will take place at the University of Cambridge Judge Business School from 19 to 23 September 2016.
-Leading the programme will be distinguished scholars from Cambridge, experts from the World Gold Council, leading gold industry insiders, and policymakers from both central banks and international institutions.
+The Executive Programme in Gold Reserves Management took place at the University of Cambridge Judge Business School in September.
+Leading the programme were distinguished scholars from Cambridge, experts from the World Gold Council, leading gold industry insiders, and policymakers from both central banks and international institutions.